Ashmit76311/Banking-Management-System/README.md

 - View account details
 - Delete or modify existing accounts

-This project is perfect for beginners learning **C++ classes, structures, vectors, and data storage**.
+This project is perfect for beginners learning **C++ classes, structures, vectors, and data storage**

 ---